-Teachers will deliver the single CBS (50 minutes in duration) in the school environment (to year groups randomly allocated to the intervention arm).
-The schools will receive a teacher's guide that will outline the learning intentions and success criteria for the lesson, in addition to the appropriate teaching methodologies and resources in order to deliver the lesson.
-To ensure consistency of delivery, a screen cast presentation will be available to all teachers before they teach the lesson, in order to present the materials, resources and key learning intentions.
-The lesson has been quality assured in England, Scotland and Wales
+Teachers should deliver the 50-minute CBS in the school environment to year groups randomly allocated to the intervention arm.
+The schools receive a teacher's guide that outlines the learning intentions and success criteria for the lesson, in addition to the appropriate teaching methodologies and resources in order to deliver the lesson.
+To ensure consistency of delivery, a lesson plan will be available to all teachers before they teach the lesson, in order to present the materials, resources and key learning intentions.
+The lesson has been quality assured in England, Scotland, and Wales